jtempkins/liri-node-app-2/README.md

 # liri-node-app-2
-This repository replaced the original depository that was corrupt.
+This repository replaces the original depository that was corrupt.